Ridge View High School

 Ridge View High School (commonly abbreviated as RVHS) is a comprehensive public high school in Columbia, South Carolina.
 It currently holds approximately 1700 students.
-It is one of five high schools in Richland School District 2 along Spring Valley High School, Blythewood High School, Westwood High School, and Richland Northeast High School.
+It is one of five high schools in Richland County School District Two along Spring Valley High School, Blythewood High School, Westwood High School, and Richland Northeast High School.
 The principal for the 2022-2023 school year is Brenda Mack-Foxworth.

 As of 2013, the size of the facility is 238,755 square feet, and the school is built on a 60-acre campus.

 Demographics

 Ridge View High School has an 85% minority enrollment percentage.
 The school's ethnicity/racial category percentages are: African-American 79%, Caucasian 10%, Hispanic 6%, Asian 2%, Two or More Races 4%, Native Hawaiian/Pacific Islander 0.3%, and American Indian/Alaskan Native 0%.

 Academics

 Ridge View has an average GPA of 3.2.
 Beginning in 2022, Ridge View became one of approximately 60 schools in the United States, and the only school in South Carolina, to pilot the AP African American Studies course.